Northumbria GP Training Programme

-Clinical supervisors oversee the day-to-day work of the trainee during that placement.
+Clinical supervisors oversee the day-to-day work of the doctors in GP training during that placement.
 They are expected to:

-- Be the trainees initial point of contact in issues relating to the specific post.
+- Be the initial point of contact in issues relating to the specific post.

-- hold formative meetings with their trainee at the beginning, middle and end of their placement.
+- hold formative meetings with the doctor in GP training at the beginning, middle and end of their placement.

-- use WPBA assessment tools as learning opportunities, formative assessments and to provide evidence towards the record of competence progression collected in the trainee’s e-portfolio.
+- use WPBA assessment tools as learning opportunities, formative assessments and to provide evidence towards the record of competence progression collected in the training e-portfolio.

 - complete a Clinical Supervisors Report (CSR) at the end of the placement.
-If a trainee is in an integrated post working concurrently in more than one specialty, then each clinical supervisor will complete a CSR.
+If a doctor in GP training is in an integrated post working concurrently in more than one specialty, then each clinical supervisor will complete a CSR.

-- Identify trainees who are struggling at work or with the e-portfolio and flag this up with the Training Programme
+- Identify doctors in GP training who are struggling at work or with the e-portfolio and flag this up with the Training Programme

 The Fishbase portfolio http://www.fishbase.co.uk/

-You will be provided with the login details for the portfolio in advance of your trainee coming to post.
+You will be provided with login details for the portfolio in advance of the post.
 The RCGP have an excellent manual / how to guide for the portfolio and an e-module around completing a Clinical Supervisors Report available at

 e-Portfolio naturally occurring evidence